 Modified open source

 In another variation of the previous scenario, a system may be open source, but the developer may still refuse to share the source code because they claim to have made significant modifications to it, and now consider it proprietary software.

 In some more petty scenarios, the developer may promise to provide a copy of the website but in reality it’s just a copy of the database, some XML files, and some images.
 That will not be enough for the new supplier to take over the continued support of the system.
 In this scenario, the client will either have to stay with their current supplier or more or less start all over again with the new supplier.

 We have also experienced how a supplier deliberately sent an incomplete system (with missing source-code files) just to add hassle and to further delay the migration process.

-To be clear, switching to another developer or IT supplier will never be as simple as a single file transfer.
+To be clear, switching to another developer or software development company will never be as simple as a single file transfer.
 There will always be some time and effort involved in the coordination and passing on of project knowledge from the old to the new supplier.
 However, it shouldn’t bring such trouble for the parties involved and there shouldn’t be unnecessary costs or delays from the supplier’s end.

-You should of course be vigilant in choosing an IT supplier for your project in the first place, so that you don’t find yourself in a difficult situation later.
+You should of course be vigilant in choosing a software developer for your project in the first place, so that you don’t find yourself in a difficult situation later.
 At the same time, however, it wouldn’t hurt to prepare yourself for the worst-case scenarios—right from the start of your collaboration with your developer, here are the things that you need to consider:

 Contracts or terms and conditions